Paradise Cay, California: History

 In the 1960s, the community was built as one of the last landfills allowed in San Francisco Bay.
 To many people who reside in Paradise Cay, it is known as "Moseleyville."
 The community was developed by patriarch Tim Moseley.
 Currently, his son Tom Moseley, his grandson Jeff Moseley, and Jonny Moseley (who won a gold medal in the 1998 Winter Olympics), and other family members all reside in their own respective homes in Paradise Cay, which includes just over 200 homes (Belvedere-Tiburon zip code 94920).
 Many of Paradise Cay's homes have docks that can accommodate a 60 ft yacht.
 Located along the community's north end is Tiburon Yacht Club, formerly called Paradise Yacht Club.

 Paradise Cay is situated close to Triangle Marsh, a location of considerable biological productivity.
-To the south is the Tiburon Peninsula, which is dominated by Ring Mountain; Ring Mountain itself exhibits extensive floral biodiversity and also manifests extant Native American petroglyphs.
+To the south is the Tiburon Peninsula, which is dominated by Ring Mountain; Ring Mountain itself includes extensive floral biodiversity and Native American petroglyphs.